 As the name suggests, CBT focuses on the way people think ("cognitive") and act ("behavior").
 The concept behind CBT is that our thoughts about a situation affect how we feel (emotionally and physically) and how we behave in that situation.
 As human beings, we give meaning to events that are happening around us.
 However, we often don’t realize that two people can give two very different meanings to the same event.

 As you can see, it is the meanings we assign to the situation that affect how we feel and act, not the situation itself.
 These meanings are not always accurate, realistic, or helpful.
-Unhelpful thoughts lead to unpleasant emotions and unhelpful behavior (e.g., avoidance) that reinforces our negative thoughts and maintain the problem.
-In other words, our thoughts, feelings and behavior can interact and influence each other to create a vicious cycle.
+Unhelpful thoughts lead to unpleasant emotions and unhelpful behaviors (e.g., avoidance) that reinforce our negative thoughts and maintain the problem.
+In other words, our thoughts, feelings and behaviors can interact and influence each other to create a vicious cycle.
 We all have negative thoughts every now and then, but if we consistently apply negative meanings to events, then we are likely to experience problems with anxiety and/or depression.

 CBT may be for you if: